AntoineSoetewey/statsandr/content/contribute.md

 meta_img: contribute_files/submit-article-blog-statsandr.com.jpg
 ---

-Stats and R welcomes guest posts that provides unique insight into statistics and R.
+Stats and R welcomes guest posts that provide unique insight into statistics and R.

 ## How can you contribute?